QA-Katy/Katalan-Studio/README.md

 # Katalan-Studio
-My notes from the course
+My notes from the Udemy course: "Learn web and API test automation without coding using Katalon Studio."